GLOBAL MARKETS-Shares, bond yields gain as currency war fears ease

 falling.

-day and some forecast further declines in the face of a weak
+third day and some forecast further declines in the face of a

 "They're taking the Chinese central bank at its word, but